San Antonio Domestic Violence Attorney

 charge depends on the circumstances of the alleged offense.

 Definitions of domestic violence charges in Texas are as follows:

-Domestic assault is charged when a normal assault charge detailed in Tex.
-Penal Code Ann.
+Domestic assault is charged when a normal assault charge is detailed in Tex.
+Penal Code

-can be charged a third-degree felony if the accused has history prior
+can be charged with a third-degree felony if the accused has a history

 aggravated domestic assault is charged when aggravated assault, as defined in Tex.
 Penal Code Ann.